 - Overcrowding of satellites in orbits can cause signal interference, disrupting communication and GPS services.

-Read our detailed article on Orbits.
+Read our detailed article on Orbits and Space Debris.

 - Light Pollution